Noble-Lab/ALSO/README.md

 -o . \
 -p 6

-#  When the script is finished (will take >1 hour), copy infile/outfiles to non-TMPDIR
+#  When the script is finished (will ~2 hours), copy infile/outfiles to non-TMPDIR
 #+ directory (files on "${TMPDIR}" will be removed when you log off the node);
 #+ for example...
 cp *.{bam,txt,gz} /path/to/2021_kga0_4dn-mouse-cross/bin/results/kga0/2022-0413_test-preprocessing-gangliuw